 Wire the Load Terminals to the Charge Controller

-We ran 4 gauge wire from the positive load terminal on the charge controller to one terminal on our blade fuse box.
+We ran 8 AWG wire from the positive load terminal on the charge controller to the terminal on our blade fuse box.

-Next, we connected the lights, FanTastic Fan, and outlets to the system.
-We used 18 gauge wire for the LED lights and 14 gauge wire for the outlets and fan.
+Next, we connected our LED ceiling lights, vent fan, and outlets to the system.
+We used 18 AWG wire for the LED lights and 14 AWG wire for the outlets and fan.

-Before we hung the ceiling we had attached wires to the lights and fan using twist connectors and electrical tape.
+Before we hung the ceiling we had attached wires to the lights and fan using twist connectors, and wrapped it with electrical tape to prevent the connection from vibrating loose.

 Then we labeled the wires and ran them through conduit down to the electrical area.
 So all we had to do now was connect everything together.